 6 Things Websites for Lawyers Should Always Include

 If you are an attorney or tasked with the job of creating a website for a lawyer, then you’re probably wondering what the critical components of websites for lawyers are.
-Lawyers across the country are including the following list of things in their websites, and we highly encourage you to consider doing the same!
+Lawyers across the country are including the following list of things on their websites, and we highly encourage you to consider doing the same!
 Here are 6 things websites for lawyers should always include:

 Websites for lawyers should clearly state available services.
 Standard and specialized services should be included so that clients can get a full picture of the legal help available.
-Remember, people come from all walks of life.
+Remember, people, come from all walks of life.
 Try to keep service descriptions in laymen’s terms so that all your clients can understand the services offered.

 Websites for lawyers generally include extensive information about the history of the practice, including the founders, partners, and associates.
 As an example, an ‘About Us’ section for a lawyer’s website might include biographical information about each lawyer that practices with the firm.